THE E-COMMERCE INDUSTRY GROWTH RATE MEANS THAT EVERY SUPPLY CHAIN STRATEGY NOW EXTENDS TO LAST MILE DELIVERY.

 Consumers are expecting to receive their packages quicker than ever before.
 They are also expecting to be able to keep track of them 24/7.
-Consumer expectations to receive packages quickly, puts pressure on retailers and suppliers.
-This must be achieved while increasing revenue without increasing expenses.
+Consumer expectations of fast package delivery not only puts pressure on retailers and suppliers.
+It must be achieved while increasing revenue without increasing expenses.

 A crucial element involved in providing last mile delivery services today is route optimization.

-- ensures that packages are delivered to customers in the most efficient and timely manner possible.
+- Ensures packages are delivered efficiently and in a timely manner

-- allows companies to know where each driver is and how many deliveries they have for the day – this is key to determining the most cost-efficient routes
+- Allows companies to know where each driver is/how many deliveries they have for the day – this is key to determining the most cost-efficient routes

-Another element of incorporating last mile delivery into your supply chain is having the ability to keep track of packages.
-Using tracking technologies carriers are able to know where shipments are and when they will be delivered.
-Very often, multiple partner agents are involved in delivering an item.
-Visibility also applies to who has custody of a shipment at each leg of the journey.
-In some applications where important items, such as medical specimens are in transit, it may also be desirable to know who has custody.
+Another element to incorporate last mile delivery into your supply chain is having the ability to keep track of packages.
+By using tracking technologies, carriers are able to know where shipments are and when they will be delivered.
+Very often multiple individuals are involved in delivering an item, so visibility also applies to those who have custody of a shipment at each leg of the journey.
+Furthermore, in those instances where important items are in transit, it may also be desirable to know who has custody.

 Establishing a chain of custody typically involves capturing data such as: